jaymasl/rust-weather-app/README.md

 # Weather App

 A full-stack Rust weather application using Yew for the frontend and Rocket for the backend.
-Fetches real-time weather data with customizable location search.
+Uses www.weatherapi.com to get current weather data from user input.

 ## Features
 - Real-time weather data display